Are Resumes Dying? The Future of Resumes

 A resume that doesn’t effectively market a candidate will be passed over for the hundreds (if not thousands) of others that applied for the same position.
 Also, resumes today are very rarely printed and are typically emailed directly or uploaded to a website.

 Anything can happen in the future; however, one of the biggest changes occurring is the use of professional social media for recruiting, specifically LinkedIn.
 A LinkedIn profile is essentially an extension of a resume but unlike your resume includes your photo and is not limited to two-pages.

-According to Jobvite, 90% of recruiters today use LinkedIn to recruit and further examine candidates.
+Numerous studies have shown that more than 95% of recruiters today use LinkedIn to recruit and further examine candidates.
 One thing that recruiters love about LinkedIn is its standard format that’s consistent from one profile to another.
 This allows them to quickly scan a LinkedIn profile and know where/how everything is listed.

-Resumes of the future are moving towards one-page with a standard format that allows employers to quickly identify the best candidates without the annoyance of numerous layouts.
+Resumes of the future are moving towards one-page with a standard resume format that allows employers to quickly identify the best candidates without the annoyance of numerous layouts.
 The contact information that typically includes a candidate’s address will be replaced by their LinkedIn public URL.

-The current applicant tracking systems that companies use to screen resumes based on keywords have been under scrutiny lately and will undergo changes or be abolished entirely.
+The applicant tracking systems (ATS) that companies use to screen resumes based on keywords have been under scrutiny lately and will undergo changes or be abolished entirely.
 Employers realize that candidates are figuring out ways to manipulate their company’s applicant tracking systems by simply including the keywords from the job descriptions in their resumes.

 Cost to Employers

 Employers are always trying to save time/money in the recruiting process.
 According to the SHRM Human Capital Benchmarking Report, it costs an average of $4,129 to hire an employee.
 In today’s rapidly expanding technology environment, there will be a push for new systems that can save an employer time/money.